Yokkaichi: Education

-Yokkaichi has 38 public elementary schools and 22 public middles schools operated by the city government and there are three private middle schools.
+Yokkaichi has 38 public elementary schools and 22 public middle schools operated by the city government, and there are three private middle schools.
 The city also operates one special education school for the disabled.
 The city has ten public high schools operated by the Mie Prefectural Board of Education and five private high schools.
-Ten prefecture also operates two special education schools for the disabled.
+The prefecture also operates two special education schools for the disabled.